 Authentication is required to create a color profile

-How to fix “Authentication is required to create a color profile/managed device” on Ubuntu 22.04 / 20.04
+How to Fix “Authentication is required to create a color profile” on Ubuntu & Other Polkit-Based Distros

 The Culprit: Polkit